WalidMorocco/WalidMorocco/README.md

-# 👋 Welcome to GitHub Repo
+# Welcome to my Repo

 ### Hi there!
 I'm **Walid Amar**, an AI Founder and Software Engineer passionate about developing cutting-edge AI solutions that solve real-world problems.
 With expertise in automation, fraud detection, and scalable architecture, I strive to leverage technology to create meaningful impact.

 ---

-## 🚀 About Me
+## About Me

-- 🌟 **Role:** CTO at Zyplow, focusing on AI-driven fraud detection and prevention solutions for the insurance industry.
+- **Role:** CTO at Zyplow, focusing on AI-driven fraud detection and prevention solutions for the insurance industry.
+Founder of Waythor.
-- 🧠 **Expertise:** AI Model Development, Automation, and Advanced Data Analytics.
+- **Expertise:** AI Model Development, Automation, and Advanced Data Analytics.
-- 🌍 **Background:** International experience in building innovative AI platforms and leading tech projects.
+- **Background:** International experience in building innovative AI platforms and leading tech projects.

 ---

-## 💡 What I Do
+## What I Do

 ### **AI Solutions**
 - Develop and fine-tune AI models (NLP, Computer Vision) to solve complex challenges.